Sidney Smith (Royal Navy officer): Service in the French Revolutionary Wars

 In 1792, Smith's younger brother, John, was appointed to the British embassy to the Ottoman court in Constantinople.
-Smith obtained permission to travel to Turkey.
-While there, war broke out with Revolutionary France in January 1793.
+Smith obtained permission to travel to the Ottoman Empire.
+While there, Revolutionary France declared war on Britain in February 1793.
 Smith recruited some British seamen and sailed to join the British fleet under Admiral Lord Hood which had occupied the French Navy's principal Mediterranean port of Toulon at the invitation of the French Royalist forces.

 By Smith's arrival in December 1793, the Revolutionary forces, including a colonel of artillery, Napoleon Bonaparte, had surrounded the port and were attacking it.
 The British and their allies had insufficient soldiers to mount an effective defence and so the port was evacuated.
 Smith, serving as a volunteer with no command, was given the task of burning as many French ships and stores as possible before the harbour could be captured.
 Despite his efforts, lack of support from the Spanish forces sent to help him left more than half of the French ships to be captured undamaged.
 Although Smith had destroyed more French ships than had the most successful fleet action to that date, Nelson and Collingwood, among others, blamed him for this failure to destroy all of the French fleet.

 On his return to London, Smith was given command of the fifth-rate and in 1795 joined the Western Squadron under Sir John Borlase Warren.
 This squadron consisted of some of the most skilful and daring captains, including Sir Edward Pellew.
 Smith fitted this pattern and on one occasion took his ship almost into the port of Brest to observe the French fleet.